canonical/starlark/doc/safety/README.md

 In this case, each routine is responsible for managing the cancellation event or waiting for cancellation to occur.

-While nothing prevents a malicious (or poorly written) routine from ignoring the token altogether, there is no firm guarantee that an execution thread will actually stop once the token is canceled (the *cooperation* aspect) or meet any time deadline for the cancellation (the *best-effort* aspect).
-However, in practice, this works in most cases.
+While nothing prevents a malicious (or poorly written) routine from ignoring the token altogether and there is no firm guarantee that an execution thread will actually stop once the token is canceled (the *cooperation* aspect) or meet any time deadline for the cancellation (the *best-effort* aspect), in practice, this works well in most cases.

 ### Memory